Billy and Shadow. Billy is about to bowl Shadow over so he can sniff her thoroughly. Shadow is not going to enjoy the process.

 Now don’t imagine for a second that Lancelot and Guinevere are the innocent parties in all this.
 They have far too much of their mother in them to be above such things as starting fights with mother or sibling just for the sheer hell of it.
 Their combative natures have led them to developed a very subtle way of letting me know it’s dinner time.
-For some unfathomable reason, as soon as 4.30 p.m. rolls around, the cat version of World War III begins in whatever room i amy be in.
-All three cats will wander through the house, in perfect friendship, searching for me.
-Once I've been located all hell breaks loose in the cat world.
+For some unfathomable reason, as soon as 4.30 p.m. rolls around, the cat version of World War III begins in whatever room has more than one cat in it and progresses throughout the house until they arrive in whatever room I may be.
 One minute all three cats are the picture of domestic bliss.
 Three little furry bodies intertwined in shades of black, white and grey lying on their pillows in front of the heater with not a thought in their heads except familial love.
 As soon as the clock indicates the dinner hour is approaching the peaceful scene is shattered with snarling, scratching and the most foul cat language you have ever heard.
 Heavens knows what it is they are saying to one another, but whatever it is it’s guaranteed to be R-rated!
 It’s times like this that I’m grateful I’m mono-linguistic.
 All this aggression disappears as soon as dinner is on the table (or in the cat’s case on the floor).
 Each cat has its own bowl and own space on the plastic place mat.
 Dishing out the food is an exact science.
 Others have tried but failed to master the intricate pattern required for all three cats to get their fair share of food while keeping peace in the feline community.
 I won’t go into the lengthy description of how to successfully feed the family, buy suffice to say it’s taken quite a while to perfect.
 Once the three tummies are full of the tinned food du jour they return to their fireside pillow, intertwine themselves once again and settle in for the night.
 Ah peace at last.
 The Spring Rock Terrors have settled down for the night and won’t return until 4.30 tomorrow afternoon.
-In the meantime they will keep up their strength with the never empty dish of dry cat food available to be munched at all times.
 Now all I have to contend with is Billy’s Winter Pass Times.

 Billy, ever true to his Swiss heritage, is in his element in the winter time.
 This unfortunately means that while the rest of the pets are only interested in finding sunny spots around the yard or house and hibernating until summer, Billy is at his metabolic peak resulting in excess energy and mischief making.
 He spends his days between terrorising the chooks, stalking TOD, our drake and seeking out other less than desirable (from my point of view) ways of amusing himself.